kframework/X86-64-semantics/README.md

       instruc- tions directly following the call that are never executed or belong to a different procedure. [phdThesis Kinder](#phd_kinder)

+      - IDAPro – short for Interactive Disassembler – is meant to be used interactively, with the human engineer resolving misinterpretations of data as code or providing additional entry points.
+      For an automated analysis of binaries, such an interactive approach to disassembly is not an option.

     - [CodeSurfer](#codesurfer)
       - such best effort solutions are good for executable analysis but do not certify the behavior once these analyses fail.
 As opposed to our techniques, it fails to maintain the functionality of the recovered intermediate

+      - For disassembly, they rely on the capabilities of the commercial disassembler IDA Pro.
+Generally, they assume a standard compilation model for binaries, which guarantees correct disassembly by IDAPro.
+They acknowledge that IDAPro’s output can be incomplete and do connect missing edges from indirect calls, yet they lack a complete loop to disassemble previously unprocessed branch targets.
+Furthermore, IDA Pro is prone not only to omitting control flow edges but also to producing false positives of code that is never executed.
+Thus the soundness of CodeSurfer/x86 is severely impacted by errors introduced by the heuristics based disassembly strategy of IDA Pro.

     - [Veracode](#veracode)
       - Veracode requires the presence of debug information, which is not present in deployed executables.